Now is the time for Adani to raise equity & market cred

 A busy weekend for India’s top judges and its No. 1 infrastructure player marked the end of the beginning of the most serious global scrutiny of the country’s corporate-governance record under Prime Minister Narendra Modi.
 What starts now is some hectic preparation for the denouement.

 Supreme Court Chief Justice D Y Chandrachud said on Friday that his three-member bench had received the findings of an expert panel it had set up in March to look into any regulatory lapses in the wake of a short-seller’s report against the Adani Group, a conglomerate from Modi’s home state of Gujarat.
 On Monday, the court may decide if it will give the market regulator more time for its probe into Hindenburg Research’s fraud allegations that the group has repeatedly denied.
-Meanwhile, two of its companies, including the flagship Adani Enterprises Ltd., on Saturday announced a plan to raise as much Rs 210 billion ($2.6 billion).
+Meanwhile, two of its companies, including the flagship Adani Enterprises Ltd., on Saturday announced a plan to raise as much $2.6 billion (Rs 21,373 crore).

 Also Read: SC willing to grant 3 more months to SEBI for probing Adani-Hindenburg issue